micahogbeifun/bugtracker/README.md

 ## About

-A bug tracker web-app that allows users to keep track of their coding projects.
-Users can create accounts or Demo accounts.
+A bug tracker web-app that allows users to keep track of their coding projects.\n Users can create accounts or Demo accounts. \n
 The types of accounts allowed are 'Admin', 'Project Manager', 'Developer' and 'Submitter'.
 Users can access / delete their notifications and set custom profile pictures.
 Tickets can have files / media attached to them as well as comments.